Arthur Morris/BIRDS AS ART

 The Streak

-Today marks thirty days in a row with a new educational blog post.
-This blog post took about an hour to create.
-My plan right now with all of my free time is to break the current record streak of four hundred eighty something … Good health and good internet connections willing.
+Today makes seventy-four days in a row with a new educational blog post!
+This blog post took less than two hours to prepare (including the short time spent on the image optimization).
+With all of my upcoming free time (or not …), the plan right now is to break the current record streak of (I think) four hundred eighty something … Good health and good internet connections willing.

 Booking.Com